apache/pulsar/site2/docs/transaction-api.md

 Currently, Pulsar transaction is a developer preview feature.
 It is disabled by default.
 You can enable the feature and use transactions in your application in development environment.

 ## Prerequisites
-1. To enable transactions in Pulsar, you need to configure the parameter in the `broker.conf` file.
+1. To enable transactions in Pulsar, you need to configure the parameter in the `broker.conf` file (or `standalone.conf` for standalone mode).

 ```
 transactionCoordinatorEnabled=true